Center-For-Complex-Systems-Science/causationentropy/README.md

 ## Overview

 CausationEntropy implements state-of-the-art information-theoretic methods for causal discovery from multivariate time series.
-The library provides robust algorithms that can identify causal relationships while controlling for confounding variables and false discoveries.
+The library provides robust algorithms that can identify causal relationships.

 ### What it does